AFRI-SMART

 •Ministry of Equipment, Transport, Logistics and Water

-•Regional Office of Agricultural Development of Doukkala (ORMVAD) and of Haouz (ORMAVH)
+•Regional Office of Agricultural Development of Doukkala (ORMVAD)

 •Oum Er-Rbia Hydraulic Basin Agency (ABHOER)